BECOME A VOLUNTEER

 Office Volunteers assist with tasks such as responding to letters from incarcerated people asking for vital information and help, helping families who call and walk into our office, assisting in planning and executing the society's many public events, and providing help with our social media and outreach.

-Volunteers who have skills in journalism or communications can assist with the publication of Graterfriends, our newsletter for and by incarcerated people.
-Volunteers can participate in all aspects of the publication.
+Volunteers who have interest in journalism can assist with the publication of Graterfriends, our newsletter for and by incarcerated people.
+Volunteers can participate in all aspects of the publication including reviewing and typing submissions, editing submissions, summarizing survey results, helping with design layout, communication with incarcerated authors by mail, and proofreading.

 If you have any questions, please contact firstname.lastname@example.org.